-For his tenth birthday back in June, my stepson Ethan asked my other-half and I for a Switch or Xbox he could keep in his bedroom.
+For his tenth birthday, my stepson Ethan asked for a Switch or Xbox he could keep in his bedroom.
 We decided against it for two reasons: first, he already has a Wii and PS Vita that get overlooked in favour of playing on the PlayStation 4 in the living room.
-And second, because every console he has ever owned for himself has ended up being a Minecraft-only machine (we currently have four different versions of the game).
+And second, because every console he has ever owned for himself has ended up being a Minecraft-only machine.

 Instead, Pete came up with the idea of surprising him with a tablet.
 It wasn’t something Ethan had asked for but we thought it would go down well as a present; not only would it allow him to play games and watch his Minecraft videos on YouTube, but it could potentially be useful in terms of schoolwork.
 My stepson was over-the-moon when he unwrapped his gift and has hardly been seen without the device since.